VCVRack/Rack/vst2_bin/plugins/bsp/README.md

 Inputs 3 and 4 use default scaling factors of 0.5 and 0.25, respectively.

-The switch at the top is used to enabled bipolar scaling (-1..1).
+The right switch at the top is used to enabled bipolar scaling (-1..1).

+The left switch enables fine offset scaling (e.g. for precise detuning).

 Suggested applications:
   - Mix pitch voltages, e.g. base pitch + pitchbend + vibrato.
   - Mix filter cutoff voltages, e.g. ADSR + LFO + modwheel
+  - Mix audio signals

+# Bias

+Rescales incoming signals.

+Values below the "CTR" point are scaled by the "NEG" param, values above the "CTR" point are scaled by the "POS" param.

+Suggested application: Filter keyboard tracking.

+Example:
+- Connect MIDI-1 CV output to the input
+- Connect the output to a filter's frequency input
+- Adjust center and scale values to taste

+NOTE: This can also be used as a simple asymmetric waveshaper for audio signals

+NOTE: For use as an amplifier, set "CTR" to -10, then use "POS" to set the amplification (-4..4) (negative values flip the phase)